lumi-a/masters-thesis/thesis.typ

 == Local Search <sec-local-search>
 Even without having intuition for or experience with the different problems, we can still attempt to find such instances.
-A standard approach #TODO[Add many, many citations] is to employ some search-algorithm that searches for an instance of a high "score" across the space of all instances, where the score is e.g. the approximation-ratio of the instance.
+A standard approach is to employ some search-algorithm that searches for an instance of a high "score" across the space of all instances, where the score is e.g. the approximation-ratio of the instance (see e.g. @localSearch0[p:] @localSearch1[p:], or for a general overview @localSearch2[p:]).
 For bin-packing with capacity $c=1$, such an an algorithm might look as follows:
 #figure(
   kind: "algorithm",
   supplement: [Algorithm],